-We are not another walking tour.
+Most of our tours do not include any walking.
 We know you have walked a lot when traveling in China, so we want you to enjoy your time with us.
 More importantly, we want to take you to the best food in the city, not just one street or area.
-Our evening tours are walk-free, other than the steps it takes to get from your tuktuk to the table, which allows us to cover a lot of ground!
+Our evening tours in Beijing, Chengdu and Xian are walk-free, other than the steps it takes to get from your tuktuk to the table, which allows us to cover a lot of ground!

 Our morning tour in Xian includes a walk through a local market, but we take it slow and have a few breaks while you get to enjoy some food.
 The total walking distance is around 1km.

 Our hotpot tour in Chengdu does not use tuktuk transportation due to the short distance between each stop.
 There is a total of about 15-20 minutes walking split up between 4 stops.

 Our Shanghai Tour is done by foot, which is the best way to explore the bustling streets and quaint neighborhoods we visit.
 Total distance is approx 1.5km, which is about 5-10 minutes walking between each stop.

 The sky gets cloudy but business goes on as usual.
 We suggest you dress for the weather, all of our tours are rain-or-shine.

 Yourself and an appetite, everything else is covered!
 Please avoid bringing large bags, purses or backpacks as space is limited inside our tuktuks (and we need to make room for the beer)!

 I don’t speak any Chinese, will I be able to communicate with the Guide?